badgirlbongi/bongihub/workflow.md

 -- the plus circle is not showing
 -- plus circle button now showing (used bs icon), now needs styling -- addplace.php html code
+-- fixing database and adding images when adding place information